rocksavagetech/uart/README.md

 ## More Info

-For more infomation about how specifically the Uart module works, see [the documentation](https://github.com/The-Chiselers/uart/releases/)
+- For more infomation about how specifically the Uart module works, see [the documentation](https://github.com/The-Chiselers/uart/releases/)

-For other modules, check out [our organization](https://github.com/The-Chiselers)
+- For other modules, check out [our organization](https://github.com/The-Chiselers)
+- For more info about Chisel, see their [documentation](https://www.chisel-lang.org/)